First Two Seven Inches: Album information

 "Guilty of Being White" led to accusations of racial prejudice, due to perceived similarities between the song's lyrics and that of white power rhetoric which often frames the majority race as victims at the hands of a minority group.
 However, MacKaye has strongly denied such intentions and said that some listeners misinterpreted his words.
 According to him, the song was written about his experiences growing up in Washington, D.C. at a time of high racial tension, where the majority race in his school was African-American and many black students were hostile towards whites.
 Slayer later covered the song, though they changed the lyric "guilty of being white" to "guilty of being right" at the song's climax.
 This infuriated MacKaye, since they were turning his lyrics into having a racist message.

 "Minor Threat" is a youth anthem which has been covered by bands as diverse as Sublime, Silverchair, Rise Against, Title Fight, and Pennywise.

 "Steppin' Stone" is a cover, written by the team of Tommy Boyce and Bobby Hart in the mid-1960s, and first recorded by Paul Revere & the Raiders and later the Monkees.
 "Steppin' Stone" has been covered by many punk acts including the Sex Pistols, Johnny Thunders, Untouchables, State of Alert, Ant & Dec and Government Issue.

+The digital release of First Two Seven Inches includes the songs "Stand Up" and "12XU" (a Wire cover) from the 1982 Dischord compilation Flex Your Head between the track listings of the Minor Threat and In My Eyes EPs.